Arcoders/tanane-app/README.md

 ## Contributing.

-Contributions to Tanane App are welcome!
+Contributions to the App are welcome!
 Feel free to submit issues or pull requests.

+This is the first approach and iteration, and I'm eager to receive feedback to improve and refine it.